China Petroleum Exploration ›› 2025, Vol. 30 ›› Issue (2): 42-53.DOI: 10.3969/j.issn.1672-7703.2025.02.004

 Previous Articles Next Articles

-Lithofacies types and reservoir characteristics of lacustrine carbonate of Qian3 member of the Qianjiang Formation in the Qianjiang Sag, Jianghan Basin
+Lithofacies types and reservoir characteristics of lacustrine carbonate rocks in the third member of Qianjiang Formation, Qianjiang Sag

 Wu Shiqiang1,Guo Libin1,Xu Shang2,Man Huihui1,Luo Shuxing1,Li Xiaoling1,Zhao Wen1,Kong Jinping1

-1. 1 Exploration and Development Research Institute, Jianghan Oilfield Branch Company, Sinopec;2 China University of Petroleum (East Campus)
+1. 1 Research Institute of Exploration and Development, Sinopec Jianghan Oilfield Company; 2 China University of Petroleum (East China)

 • Online:2025-03-14 Published:2025-03-14